choderalab/modelforge/docs/models.rst

 *Modelforge* currently supports the following models:

-- Invariant architectures: SchNet, ANI2x
+- Invariant architectures:
+   * SchNet
+   * ANI2x
-- Equivariant architectures: PaiNN, PhysNet, TensorNet, SAKE
+- Equivariant architectures:
+   * PaiNN
+   * PhysNet
+   * TensorNet
+   * SAKE

 Additionally, the following models are currently under development and can be expected in the near future: